Do I Have Diabetes?

 Type I Diabetes usually occurs during childhood or adolescence, but can occur at any age.
 Type I Diabetes is caused by the body attacking itself (autoimmune disease), and is generally thought to be caused by genetic malfunction or virus.
 The actual cause is not well understood.
 Little or no insulin is produced by the body in Type I Diabetes.

 Type II Diabetes usually occurs in adults.
-The main risk factors are being overweight, sedentary, having a family history of Diabetes, certain races and increased age.
+The main risk factors are being overweight, sedentary, having a family history of Diabetes, certain ethnic groups and increased age.
 The symptoms come on gradually and someone can be diabetic for a long time without realizing it.
 As more and more children become obese, the incidence of this type of Diabetes is growing in adolescents and young adults.

 What is Insulin and Why Does My Body Need It?

-All the food we eat is broken down by our bodies to glucose (think of glucose as the generic form of sugar).
+All the food we eat is broken down by our bodies to glucose (think of glucose as the simplest form of sugar).
 The cells in our body are the factories of life.
 They produce most of what is necessary to maintain old tissue and grow new tissue.
 Hormones are like messengers and escorts.
 They either deliver messages to other parts of the body, or escort something necessary for production into the cells.

 Insulin is a naturally occurring hormone produced by our bodies in the pancreas.
 Insulin is the escort that allows sugar to get into our cells.
 Insulin is the only escort that is allowed to bring glucose into the cells.